 The finance team can create a form that displays the written travel policy and validates key data to make sure everything is correct before getting a manager’s approval.
 It’s important for the finance team to be able to do a budget and/or cash flow check as well before the travel is arranged.

 By using RAD principles, the finance team can quickly create a prototype of the application and get feedback from various departments before going live.
-With a no-code platform like Kissflow, they can also take responsibility to maintain the app and make changes along the way.
+With a no-code platform like Kissflow, they can also take responsibility for maintaining the app and make changes along the way.

 Finding a RAD-Friendly Platform

-If many of your applications are a similar type, you may even find a great no-code platform.
-For example, if you primarily need process applications that automate data collection and workflows, you can use a platform like the Kissflow RAD platform to build what you need.
+If many of your applications are similar, you may even find a great no-code platform.
+For example, if you primarily need process applications that automate data collection and workflows, you can use a platform like Kissflow to build what you need.

 Learn more: How RAD Accelerates Business Transformation